Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Get prepared

-When a new baby arrives, suddenly baby feeding, nappy changing and sleep times become the priority and a dad’s self-care and mental health take a back seat.
-Often the responsibilities of being a father, partner and household bread winner can become overwhelming and exhausting, learning ways to cope with the stress can make a big difference.
+When a new baby arrives, suddenly feeding, nappy changing and sleep times become the priority, and everyone’s self-care and mental health take a back seat.
+Often the responsibilities of being a father, partner and household bread winner can become overwhelming and exhausting.

 It’s okay to talk about it